northle/docs/docs/1.x/introduction/getting-started.md

 ## Requirements

-To use Norther, your environment has to meet version requirements:
+To use Northle, your environment has to meet version requirements:

 | Node.js       | NPM          |
 | ------------- | ------------ |